Skip to main content

 I hope now you have a better understanding of EIP-1559 as in this guide, we learned about EIP-1559, and how to send an EIP-1559 transaction.

 Subscribe to our newsletter for more articles and guides on Web3 and blockchain.
-If you have any questions, check out the QuickNode Forum for help.
-Stay up to date with the latest by following us on Twitter (@QuickNode) or Discord.
+If you have any questions, feel free to use our dedicated channel on Discord or provide feedback using the form below.
+Stay up to date with the latest by following us on Twitter and our Telegram announcement channel.

 We ❤️ Feedback!